Long-term Care Planning

 Many individuals may try to qualify for Medicaid benefits.
 That’s because the cost of paying for nursing home care with their own resources is often too prohibitive.

 According to a 2017 study from Genworth Financial, the national average for nursing home care is currently $8,121 per month, or approximately $97,500 per year.
 Here in New Jersey, it’s estimated the cost is nearly 50% higher than the national average.
+This is one reason why long-term care planning can be so critical.

 Well-off individuals may choose to make themselves “appear poor” by transferring assets to their children (or into a trust), to receive Medicaid benefits.
 But beware, this practice of attempting to appear poor often gets close scrutiny at the time of application to the nursing home.